 - Axial Age Theory.
 The 6th century BCE, aka the Axial Age, was a lawless, difficult time between empires that gave us Plato (Platonism), Parsva and Mahavira (Jainism), Siddhartha Gautama (Buddhism), Zarathustra (Zoroastrianism), Lao Tsu (Taoism), Isaiah and Jeremiah (millennial Judaism), each of which was centrally preoccupied by the problem of suffering—how and why suffering comes about and how we can deal with it, overcome it, escape from it.
 Religion thus originated as a kind of escapism, a way of coping with stresses that would otherwise have been overwhelming.
 Associated with Karl Jaspers.

 - Breakdown of the Bicameral Mind Theory.
 Humans were originally hardwired.
-When humans hardwired differently came into contact with one another, these events produced dissonance, and language and religion both developed as internal speech to one’s self reinforcing the previous hardwiring.
+When humans hardwired differently came into contact with one another, these events produced dissonance, and language and religion both developed as internal speech to one’s self, done to reinforce the previous hardwiring (must paint skin with red ocher not chalk).
+This internalized speech to oneself survives in the voices heard by schizophrenics like the Son of Sam and takes the forms of imperatives of the kind one finds in the Iliad and in the book of Jeremiah in the Bible.
+The ancient person does not act.
+The god commands, and the person obeys.
 Associated with Julian Jaynes.

 - Charismatic Authority/Cult Leader Theory.
 Religions originate with charismatic individuals advancing theories by means of which they pursue various personal goals; these theories then become traditional as they are codified by followers.
 Associated with Max Weber.